Is Drinking Grape Juice the Same as Drinking Red Wine?

 Dr. Gourmet Says...

 There is good evidence that drinking grape juice has many of the same benefits as drinking red wine.
 The antioxidant polyphenols in red grape juice have been shown to have positive effects on cholesterol in the same way as red wine.
-Much of the research that has been done is in the test tube and there are not large scale trials in humans to support this yet.
-That said, the action of the red grape juice acts very much like red wine.
+While much of the research that has been done is in the test tube, and there are not large scale trials in humans to support this yet, we do know the action of the red grape juice acts very much like red wine.

-Interestingly, most of the research that has been done on red grape juice has been done with juice concentrate so it's not necessary to drink only fresh juice.
-Likewise, since there's a lot of the antioxidants in the skin of fresh grapes and that would be a good choice for you as well.
+Interestingly, most of the research that has been done on red grape juice has been done with juice concentrate, so it's not necessary to drink only fresh juice.
+Likewise, since there are a lot of the antioxidants in the skin of fresh grapes, eating red grapes would be a good choice for you as well.

 Thanks for writing,